Federation of International Robot-soccer Association

-The Federation of International Robot-soccer Association [sic] (FIRA) is an international organisation organising competitive soccer – usually 5-a-side – competitions between autonomous robots.
+The Federation of International Robot-soccer Association (FIRA) is an international organisation organising competitive soccer competitions between autonomous robots.
+The matches are usually five-a-side.

 History

 In 1996 and 1997, this competition was known as MiroSot and was held in Daejeon, Korea.
 The 1996 competition offered a challenging arena to the younger generation and researchers working with autonomous mobile robotic systems.

 From 1998 through 2008, it was called the FIRA Cup, and in 2009, it became the FIRA RoboWorld Cup & Congress.
 The 15th RoboWorld Cup was held at Amrita Vishwa Vidyapeetham, Bangalore, India in September 2010.

 In 2013, it took place in Kuala Lumpur, Malaysia.
 The championship started on August 24, 2013, and ended on August 29.
 At that time, it involved five categories: Micro-Robot Soccer Tournament, Amire, Naro, Simulated Robot, Android, Robo and Humanoid Robot.

 It attracted teams from Singapore, Indonesia, Taiwan, India, China, South Korea, the United Kingdom, Mexico, Canada, Russia and Malaysia.
 80 teams from 11 countries participated.

 In 2018, the competition had 277 teams participating from 12 countries.